 About Beacon Projects

-Beacon Projects shine a light on good practice happening in the sector that others can learn from.
+Beacons shine a light on good practice in the sector that others can learn from.

-To ensure that everyone can learn from Beacon Projects, we will look for exemplars from projects of different types, sizes and locations that come from across industry and the public sector.
+To ensure that everyone can learn from Beacon Projects, we are looking for exemplars from projects of different types, sizes and locations that come from across industry and the public sector.

-Potential Beacon Projects will be assessed against this criteria:
+Potential Beacon Projects will be assessed against the following criteria:

 To nominate a potential Beacon Project, contact the Accord Transformation Unit – firstname.lastname@example.org